 SeaWorld knows water.
 So it's not surprising that it has created a world-class water park.
 What might be surprising, however, is that Aquatica combines water park fun with opportunities to interact with animals.

 The 59-acre park offers lots of rides for all ages and thrill levels amid a South Sea Islands atmosphere.
-Aquatica's signature ride, Dolphin Plunge, features side-by-side body slides that shoot riders through a pool with black and white Commerson's dolphins.
+One of Aquatica's signature rides, Dolphin Plunge, features side-by-side body slides that shoot riders through a pool with black and white Commerson's dolphins.

 But that doesn't mean that they would have to skip seeing the captivating dolphins.
 By moseying next door and wading into Loggerhead Lane, Aquatica's lazy river, there's no waiting, and the nicely landscaped attraction includes a leisurely spin past an underwater window into the dolphin pool.
 The relatively short route also passes through a grotto with an aquarium of brightly colored African fish.

 Passengers aboard the two Tasssie Twister bowl rides also exit into the lazy river and can view the animals.
-Guests who don't want to board any of the rides can marvel at the dolphins in a second underwater viewing area.
+Guests who don't want to board any of the rides can marvel at the dolphins in a second underwater viewing area on dry land.

 A Not-so-Lazy River